vaeizp/Barte_Park_Torres/README.md

 ## About Our Project

-Our project is focused on creating a program that helps students and workers manage their schedules more effectively.
-Our program will serve as a personal calendar where users can input their requirements and sync them with specific due dates.
-The goal is to make time management easier and to promote productivity to individuals struggling to keep up with their works by organizing inportant tasks in an annual calendar. ☆*: .｡. o(≧▽≦)o .｡.:*☆
+Our project is focused on **creating a program that helps students and workers manage their schedules more effectively.** Our program will serve as a personal calendar where users can input their requirements and sync them with specific due dates.
+The goal is to make time management easier and to promote productivity to individuals struggling to keep up with their works by organizing inportant tasks in an annual calendar.
+Really interesting, right? ☆*: .｡. o(≧▽≦)o .｡.:*☆

 ## Access